mscrm-addons.com logomscrm-addons.com logo

 To test the page, select Preview.

 Enter your data and click Submit.
-After a time, the generated document will be displayed as a PDF below the form.
+The system will display the generated document as a PDF below the form after a short time.

 That’s it!
 We appreciate your feedback!
 Please share your thoughts by sending an email to support@mscrm-addons.com.